studioespresso/craft-date-range/README.md

 ## Templating

 ### Element queries
-⚠️ Using date range fields in your entry queries is possible but requires the site to be running **MySQL 5.7 or highter**.
+⚠️ Using date range fields in your entry queries is possible but requires the site to be running **MySQL 5.7 or later** or **PostgreSQL 9.3 or later**.

 Example: